-- Once baked remove from the oven, immediately remove the muffins from the pan and place on a cooling rack.
+- As soon as they are baked remove the muffins from the pan and place on a cooling rack.

-These muffins are best eaten within 24 hours of being made.
-Store in an airtight container.
-They can be frozen for up to one month.
-Fully defrost and reheat before eating.
+Most importantly, these muffins are best eaten within 24 hours of being made, store in an airtight container.
+Alternatively, they can be frozen for up to one month.
+Defrost fully and reheat before eating.